22akash/PREDICTOR/README.md

 # PREDICTOR
-Predict the winning team in cricket and football leagues Steps to use :
+Predict the winning team in cricket and football leagues.
+Download the dataset and '.ipynb' files.
+Change the dataset path accordingly in 'ipynb' files.
->>Download and load all the datasets in jupyter book
+Steps to get results :
->>run the codes accordingly
+>>Run the codes accordingly
 >>Check the appropriate results by modifying the probabilities

 HOPE YOU ENJOYED THE MACHINE LEARNING APPLICATION :)